-The theory of action is that Kentucky will see the gap between student group performances decrease if all students and student groups are held to the same high expectations, are in attendance and receive rich learning experiences.
+The theory of action is that Kentucky will see the gap between student group performances decrease if all students and student groups are held to the same high expectations.

 Under NCLB, accountability became solely about test results, school performance and a narrowing of the curriculum.
 It created competition among schools and decision making that often served to support the best interest of adults rather than students.
 Kentucky's new accountability system places the focus back on the student.